Quick links

 In the early 1800s the local Odaawaa tribe’s leader, Chief Blackbird, lived in an area today known as the Black Hills neighborhood, a prominent knob of land in the Grand River floodplain that overlooks the final reach of Plaster Creek before it joins the Grand River.
 A story recorded by Charles Belknap, one of the earliest mayors of Grand Rapids, recounts a disagreement between Chief Blackbird and a local missionary about the best place to encounter God.
 Chief Blackbird maintained his people worshipped the Great Spirit best outdoors, and thought it odd that the missionary was trying to convince the Chief’s people to come inside a building and look into a book to meet God.

-Brief summary of the state of the creek (land use leads to stormwater pollution)
+The state of the creek (land use leads to stormwater pollution)

 Development of the Plaster Creek Stewards

 In 2004, faculty at Calvin College began service-learning projects for students, collecting data on the state of the watershed and organizing stream clean-ups in collaboration with other community partners.
 By 2008 a group of concerned organizations, including Calvin College, began meeting regularly to discuss steps that could be taken to improve the watershed.
 A staff member of the Michigan Department of Environmental Quality approached Calvin specifically for help to reach the faith community in West Michigan.
-Calvin responded by organizing a three-day summer workshop for local churches focusing on a theological foundation for creation care, the basics of watershed ecology and practical strategies for watershed restoration.
-From this first summer workshop, Plaster Creek Stewards was launched.
+Calvin responded by organizing a three-day summer workshop for local churches focusing on a theological foundation for creation care, the basics of watershed ecology, and practical strategies for watershed restoration.
+From this first summer workshop, Plaster Creek Stewards began.

 A three-fold approach